blurrycontour/zuul-gerrit/doc/source/user/config.rst

       In the event of the pre-run or run playbooks timing out we want to do our best to copy the job logs in the post-run playbooks.

+   .. attr:: cleanup-timeout
+      :default: 300

+      The time in seconds that each cleanup playbook should be allowed to run before it is automatically aborted and failure is reported.

    .. attr:: attempts
       :default: 3